awsdocs/aws-java-developer-guide/doc_source/section-client-configuration.rst

 ###############################

 .. meta::
-   :description: How to change proxy configuration, HTTP transport configuration, and TCP socket buffer size hints by using the AWS SDK for Java.
+   :description: How to change proxy configuration, HTTP transport configuration, and TCP socket
-   :keywords:
+                 buffer size hints by using the AWS SDK for Java.

-The |sdk-java| enables you to change the default client configuration, which is helpful when you want
+The |sdk-java| enables you to change the default client configuration, which is helpful when you want to:
-to:

 * Connect to the Internet through proxy